sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 always decided with a knockout punch, it often comes down to who can better endure the exertion.

+By default, your character has 10 Stamina points.
+When your character loses all 10, they are incapacitated.

 ## Phases

 When your character gets attacked or falls victim to some other danger,